 Once your site receives a 'Site Approval' notification email from adcsra@ad.ucsd.edu to begin enrollment, you will be contacted by ADCS Clinical Operations confirming the supplies needed by your site.
-The supplies you need will depend on the number of participants you have identified to screen for ADNI2.
-Additionally, you will need to identify how many follow-up participants will continue on to ADNI2, and which ones will have a LP.
+The supplies you need will depend on the number of participants you have identified to screen for ADNI-GO.
+Additionally, you will need to identify how many follow-up participants will continue on to ADNI-GO, and whom will have a LP.

-There will be no initial supply distribution and there will be no auto shipments of Screening kits.
+Covance will initially provide each site three (3) EMCI Screening Laboratory Kits and one retest kit.
+There are no auto shipments of Screening kits.
 Please be sure to use the Covance Supply Order form when requesting additional kits.
-The ADNI Coordinating Center at the ADCS will provide the following supplies for the ADNI2 study:
+The ADNI Coordinating Center at the ADCS will provide all other supplies for the ADNI GO Study including:

-- ⊃ DNA, APOE and RNA Collection, Labels and Shipping Supplies. - ➡ Biomarker Collection, Labels and Shipping Supplies. - Buffy Coat supplies - CSF Collection and Shipping Supplies (including Sprotte Needles and LP Trays). - Neuropsychometric Testing Supplies (ADAS Kits, Boston Naming Testing Booklet).
-These are the same supplies previously provided and used in ADNI1 and ADNIGO.
-Neuropsychometric Supplies will NOT routinely be provided to each site as sites are to use one set across ADNI1 to ADNI2.

-NOTE: Spanish Neuropsychometric Testing Supplies must be requested by sites.
-These include Spanish ADAS Word Recall and Recognition, and Spanish Boston Naming Test Booklets.
+- DNA, APOE and RNA Collection, Labels and Shipping Supplies. - Biomarker Collection, Labels and Shipping Supplies. - CSF Collection and Shipping Supplies (including Sprotte Needles and LP Trays). - Neuropsychometric Testing Supplies (ADAS Kits, Boston Naming Test Booklets).
+These are the same supplies as used in ADNI 1.
+Note: Spanish Neuropsychometric Testing Supplies must be requested by sites.
+These include Spanish ADAS Word Recall and Recognition, and Spanish Boston Naming Test Booklets. - Subject Binders and Screen Fail Binders.

-Subject binder inserts/tabs, spine and covers.
-(Actual binders are not being provided by ADCS, rather all sites were provided a start up fund at the start of ADNI2 from the ADCS which is to be used to cover the cost of binders.)
 Worksheets and Manuals will not be printed for sites.
 If a paper copy is needed, print the most recent version which is located in the document repository.